2001 Portuguese local elections

+Background

 Electoral system

 All 308 municipalities are allocated a certain number of councilors to elect corresponding to the number of registered voters in a given municipality.
 Each party or coalition must present a list of candidates.
 The winner of the most voted list for the municipal council is automatically elected mayor, similar to first-past-the-post (FPTP).
 The lists are closed and the seats in each municipality are apportioned according to the D'Hondt method.
 Unlike in national legislative elections, independent lists are allowed to run.

+By-elections (1997–2001)

+During the normal four-year term of local governments, one municipal council by-election was held in the municipality of São Pedro do Sul on 26 November 2000, adding to this, fourteen parishes also held a by-election for parish assemblies.